-WATER-RESISTANT COLD PRESS BLOOD; ALBOMIN GLUE
+WATER-RESISTANT COLD PRESS BLOOD ALBUMIN GLUE

-A formula and method of preparation for a highly water-resistant blood albumin glue developed at the Forest Products Laboratory, is given below.
-Unlike other types of blood albumin glues, this glue may be used hot or cold.
-When hot pressed it is one of the most water resistant woodworking glues known.
-When cold pressed, however, it cannot be recommended for gluing thick veneer or lumber of heavy dense species.
-Further development may make the glue strong enough for use cold with all species.
+A formula and method of preparation for a highly water-resistant cold press blood albumin glue developed at the Forest Products Laboratory, is given below.
+This glue does not require hot pressing as do the older types of blood albumin glues, but is used in a cold press in the same manner as casein or vegetable glues.
+It can, however, be used in a hot press if the occasion demands.
+The improved glue can be used with success in the production of plywood and for gluing lumber of the species having low shearing strength, but in the stage of development which has produced the formula and preparation described here, it cannot be recommended for gluing thick veneer or lumber of heavy dense species.
+Further development may make the glue strong enough for use with all species.
+The glue shows a moisture resistance far superior to that of any glue in ordinary use at the time of its discovery.